 - Strong integration in corporation/joint activities

 As part of a carve out, existing organizations, workflows and systems must be checked for their validity and optimum support both in the divested business unit and in the spun-off part.
 We support the spin-off in the course of the reorientation with regard to both the strategy and examination of sustainability in the individual functional areas, and all necessary steps from the planning to the design of the measures and the roll-out of the changes in the planned time frame.

 We at FAS AG will help you achieve the goals of your carve out in a complex situation.
 Typically, the following goals take precedence:

 - Preserving the value during the transaction process and ideally positioning the company in the context of a sale or IPO.

 - Minor impairment of business operations due to the commitment of resources.

 - Ensuring the desired results such as meeting deadlines/costs and motivating employees through a structured approach and coordination of all carve out-activities.

-- Avoiding compliance risks through timely addressing
+- Avoidance and reduction of risks through timely addressing

 - Bridging resource bottlenecks with regard to the prospective buyer/partner